chrisburr/energy-test/README.md

 The [energy test](https://arxiv.org/abs/math/0309164) is a method for determining if two samples orginate from the same underlying distribution.
 This implimention can efficiently make use of multiple CPUs, with support for using scaled permutations as described in [TODO].

-For an implimentation that can be used with nvidia GPUs, which may be faster for unscaled permutations with large samples (> 10⁷), see [Manet](https://manet.hepforge.org/).
+For an implimentation that can be used with NVIDIA GPUs, which may be faster for unscaled calculations with large samples (> 10⁷ points), see [Manet](https://manet.hepforge.org/).

 ## Compiling